vol IV chap 14 sect 2

 MLA style: Robert Woodrow Wilson – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Mon.
 14 Aug 2023. https://www.nobelprize.org/prizes/physics/1978/wilson/lecture/

-In 2006: awarded jointly to John C. Mather and George F. Smoot "for their discovery of the blackbody form and anisotropy of the cosmic microwave background radiation".
+2006: awarded jointly to John C. Mather and George F. Smoot "for their discovery of the blackbody form and anisotropy of the cosmic microwave background radiation".

-2006 Physics Nobel Prize awarded to Mather.
+Description of the 2006 Physics Nobel Prize awarded to Mather and Smoot.¶

-WORK: “Various types of particles and radiation travel through outer space, including cosmic background radiation, which has been carefully studied through measurements from the COBE satellite.
+WORK (Mather): “Various types of particles and radiation travel through outer space, including cosmic background radiation, which has been carefully studied through measurements from the COBE satellite.
 John Mather, a driving force in the project, had particular responsibility for a part that in 1989 indicated that cosmic background radiation’s spectrum corresponds to black-body radiation—radiation emitted by a dark, glowing body.
 The result provided evidence that the background radiation is a remnant from the creation of the universe in the Big Bang.”

 MLA style: John C. Mather – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Mon.
 14 Aug 2023. https://www.nobelprize.org/prizes/physics/2006/mather/facts/